paxdotdev/pax/lab-journal-zb.md

          |
         baz
     ```
-    In the above scenario, you could imagine each of the repeats "shifting" such that a given id_chain is suddenly
+    In the above scenario, you could imagine each of the repeats "shifting" such that a given id_chain is suddenly ...
     No - because the first int in the id_chain is the instance_id, which is married to a specific instance and globally unique
-    So the repeat_indicies component could become ambiguous in the tree above
+    So the repeat_indicies component of the id_chain (indicies after the zeroth) could become ambiguous in the tree above
     But the full id_chain remains sound.

 [ ] Refactor scroller